sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

     where 41 tries getting one contradiction using one artificial set and induction This is similar to [ProofWiki](https://proofwiki.org/wiki/Equivalence_of_Well-Ordering_Principle_and_Induction/Proof/WOP_implies_PFI) but the latter gets the contradiction from induction hypothesis while the former is from assumption that there is no the least element in $S$.
 ## chapter 5 problems
+- Problem 5.4 skipped which is referred to in chapter 14.
 - Problem 5.8.
   $$
   \begin{align*}